Vocational qualification transfer system: Context of educational policy

-The VQTS project was closely aligned with the aims of the Copenhagen Process wherein the EU countries declared their willingness to foster employability and lifelong learning in Europe by strengthening cooperation and increasing mobility in vocational education and training (VET).
+The VQTS project was closely aligned with the aims of the Copenhagen Process wherein the EU countries declared their willingness to foster employability and lifelong learning in Europe by strengthening cooperation and increasing mobility in professional education.
 According to the ‘Copenhagen Process’, it should be possible to utilise competences acquired through formal, non-formal and informal learning throughout Europe.
 The VQTS model is one of the best instruments to implement ECVET and increase the (international) transparency and comparability of qualifications and training offers.

 Awards

 The VQTS I project received the Helsinki Award 2006 in the "Recognition of competences and qualifications, ECVET" category, and the gold Lifelong Learning Award 2007 for its contributions to the aims of the ‘Copenhagen Process’.

 The VQTS II project received the "Best Projects 2007" label in ADAM, the project and product portal for Leonardo da Vinci.

-These projects have strongly contributed to improvements in vocational education and training in Europe in recent years.
+These projects have strongly contributed to improvements in professional education and training in Europe in recent years.